 Please note: the central tower of the Angkor Wat complex is closed to tourists on Buddhist holidays.

 The international code is +855.
 Since making calls with a cell phone can be expensive (incoming and outgoing calls), the costs should be clarified in advance.
 It may be worth buying a SIM card (prepaid) in the country.
 Wi-Fi is available in most hotels, and there are internet cafes in larger cities.

 We recommend carrying a modest supply of basic health care medications such as travel sickness tablets, anti-diarrhea tablets, antacids for indigestion, insect repellant, sun creams, and chosen antibiotics.
 Although the majority of these things are available in Cambodia, the security afforded by well-known names is comforting.

 Our family tours are designed to be fun and flexible.
 Once you book, your price and date are guaranteed.

-With plenty of activities for both parents and the kids to enjoy together, family fun is a perfect place to experience a genuinely fascinating family adventure.
-Our family tours are designed to be fun and flexible, plus the hotels have a pool and meals always have kid-friendly options.
+With plenty of activities for both parents and kids to enjoy together, family fun is the perfect place to start a genuinely fascinating family adventure.
+Our family tours are designed to be fun and flexible, plus the hotels have a pool and the meals always have kid-friendly options.
 Here is the kid’s price: